nar17/AL395_mybots/README.md

 ![Assignment_Seven_Neural_Network](https://user-images.githubusercontent.com/122194228/219932849-807318e8-3719-4c93-b9ce-182ba16bedb1.JPG)

+#	Evolutionary Algorithm:
+...........parallel hillclimber..........

 # 	Result:
 The resulting robots loosely resemble a boxer with muscular arms and no legs; their movements are varied based upon the randomized placement of the sensor neurons.

-The following Youtube link shows various generations of the randomized robots: https://youtu.be/a72AuPSN7uQ
+The following Youtube link shows various generations of the randomized robots:

-The following Github link shows the full code repository: https://github.com/nar17/AL395_mybots/tree/assignmentSEVEN
+The following Github link shows the full code repository:

 # 	Acknowledgements: